SO, WILL YOU NEED A VISA?

 It takes an average of 8 weeks to process your application and get back your decision.
 Ideally you want to start the process in August with a job already in place to give yourself enough time before the winter starts.
 This route has a much higher chance of success compared to the IEC because it is relatively new and the number of applicants versus visas is much lower.

-EU citizens don’t normally need visas or permits to work in Europe, but the picture for non-EU citizens is more complex.
+But in principal EU citizens don’t normally need visas or permits to work in Europe, but the picture for non-EU citizens is more complex.